fbpx

 Important Facts About Keytruda for Mesothelioma

-• The FDA approved Keytryda for the treatment of specific cases of pleural mesothelioma, among other solid-tumor cancer, in June 2020.
+• The FDA approved Keytruda for the treatment of unresectable, malignant pleural mesothelioma in September 2024.

 • Keytruda is the brand name of the checkpoint inhibitor immunotherapy drug pembrolizumab.